fabferri/az-pattern/vwan/vwan-juniper-ssr/README.md

 * The target configuration is to establish an any-to-any communication between all the VMs, attached to the VNets with smart routers and in spoke vnet connected to virtual hub.

 ### Caveats
 ### - This article can be used in testbed environment and it is not extensive tested.
-The scripts and ARM templates are not ready to be used in production.
+The scripts and ARM templates are not ready for production.
 ### - Deployment of SSR routers and conductor use BYOL; installation can be completed only by Juniper license.
-To get the right license, please contact a Juniper representative to ask for.
-Without license you won't be able to make the setup. </h2>
+Without license you won't be able to make the setup.
+To get the right license, please contact a Juniper representative and ask for.
 <br>

 ### <a name="List"></a>1.
 List of files